open-condo-software/mobile_cordova_android_demoapplication/readme.md

 **Note**: you can make the titles on your side big and beautiful and always pass the title blank to the methods above.

 In addition, you need to recognize when a user has pressed the system back button.
-This is achieved by subscribing to the already existing Cordova backbutton event https://cordova.apache.org/docs/en/12.x/cordova/events/events.html#backbutton This event is called for the system button on iOS as well.
+This is achieved by subscribing to the already existing Cordova backbutton event https://cordova.apache.org/docs/en/12.x/cordova/events/events.html#backbutton This event is called for the system button as well.

 ```
 document.addEventListener("backbutton", onBackKeyDown, false);